You are here

 If you choose to submit test scores, MassArt's SAT school code is 3516.
 MassArt's ACT school code is 1846.
 SAT or ACT reports should be sent directly from the College Board, American College Testing or through the high school guidance office.

 For any exceptions, more information can be found under admissions standards.

 Letters of recommendation can be very helpful in consideration of your application.
 It's best to choose someone who can discuss your potential as a student, your motivation, skills, background, and character.
 This person should have first-hand knowledge of your art or academic achievements.
 We recommend asking someone such as an art teacher, liberal arts teacher, guidance counselor, employer, or mentor.

-If you are using the Common Application, you can provide the contact information of the recommender, and they will be able to submit an online form.
-If using the MassArt Application, there is no required form for letters of recommendation.
-At the top of the letter, please make sure your reference prominently lists:
+Using the Common Application, you can provide the contact information of the recommender, and they will be able to submit an online form on your behalf.

-We recommend using either the Common Application or MassArt Application, as both allow references to upload the recommendation letter directly to your application.
 We will also accept letters of recommendation via postal mail, or e-mail sent directly from the reference's account to firstname.lastname@example.org.
 All recommendation letters must sent by the reference, or be on signed high school, college, or business letterhead and sent in a sealed envelope.
-We will not accept recommendation letters sent by a student or family member that have not been signed and sealed by the reference.
+We will not accept recommendation letters sent by a student or a family member that have not been signed and sealed by the reference.

 Résumé / list of activities